Indian Institute of Strategic Threat-Intelligence Analysis & Combat Tactical Science

 Esko Power To Women

-On International Women's Day, the ESKO India organisation invited us to conduct a Power To Women Krav Maga Self Defence ...
+On International Women Day, the ESKO India organisation invited us to conduct a Corporate Workshop on Power To Women Krav ...

 Review Priyamvada Power To Women Self Defense Workshop